The cheapest electric vehicles available in 2021-2022

 For an additonal list, we included some more unique EVs like the aforementioned SOLO, as well as available NEVs.
 NEVs vary from other electric vehicles as they are designed and manufactured for shorter, more local commutes.

-As a result, most don’t go over 25 mph as a standard requirement and they are much more compact to fit into smaller areas.
+As a result, the NEVs don’t over 25 mph as a standard requirement and they are much more compact to fit into smaller areas.

 |EV Model